-1. Design a web browser history tracker in C. Implement a stack data structure to keep track of visited URLs.
-Create functions to push new URLs onto the stack as users visit websites and pop URLs when users navigate backward in their browsing history.
 2. Imagine you are responsible for designing a queue-based system to manage the queue of regular customers waiting to purchase cinema tickets at a popular movie theatre.
 Your system should ensure fair and efficient ticket sales for all customers.
 When a customer's arrive at the cinema, they join the queue.
 Each customer is represented by his name, age (for record-keeping), and number of tickets needed.
 When a customer reaches the front of the queue, they are served by the ticketing agent.
 Implement a ticket sale process where the agent provides the customer with the requested ticket(s).
-Initialize the total number of tickets and if the tickets are sold, then the ticketing agent should display a houseful message.

-Devarakaggalhalli, Harohalli, Kanakapura Road, Ramanagara District, Karnataka - 562 112
+Devarakaggalhalli, Harohalli, Kanakapura Road, Bengaluru South Dist. - 562 112